-The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, other receivables, accounts payable and other payables that are denominated in foreign currency.
-A (weakening) strengthening of 1% of the NTD against the USD, EUR, CNY, SGD and JPY, the Group's net income before tax would have increased (decreased) by \$25,824 thousand and \$30,472 thousand, and other comprehensive income would have increased (decreased) by \$16,414 thousand and \$13,096 thousand, for the years ended December 31, 2019 and 2018, respectively.
+The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, other receivables, financial assets at fair value through other comprehensive income, accounts payable and other payables that are denominated in foreign currency.
+A (weakening) strengthening of 1% of the NTD against the USD, EUR, CNY, SGD and JPY, the Group's net income before tax would have increased (decreased) by \$22,624 thousand and \$25,824 thousand, and other comprehensive income would have increased (decreased) by \$15,670 thousand and \$16,414 thousand, for the years ended December 31, 2020 and 2019, respectively.
 The analysis was performed on the same basis for both periods.